What do MACRA and MIPS mean for your practice?

 For more information on MACRA, download our informational guide.

-For more information on the MACRA Final Rule, listen to our overview webinar presented by Aledade’s Policy Lead, Travis Broome.
+For more information on the MACRA Final Rule, listen to our overview webinar presented by Aledade’s VP of Health Care Policy, Travis Broome.

 As a result of these payment changes, MIPS will create large variations in how much different physicians are paid for the same service.
 For example, $100 in Medicare payments today could be as much as $115 in payments by 2020 for top performers.
 In contrast, physicians with no quality reporting or poor performance could receive payments as low as $95.